The closure ordering conjecture on local Arthur packets of classical groups: Introduction

-For a local Arthur parameter $\psi$ of quasi-split classical groups, Arthur attached a local Arthur packet $\Pi_\psi$.
-This is a finite multi-set of smooth irreducible representations, which satisfy certain twisted endoscopic character identities (\cite[\S2]{Art13}).
-Assuming the Ramanujan Conjecture, Arthur showed that these local Arthur packets characterize the local components of square-integrable automorphic representations.
-M{\oe}glin explicitly constructed each local Arthur packet $\Pi_{\psi}$ and showed that it is multiplicity free (\cite{Moe06a, Moe06b, Moe09a, Moe10, Moe11a}).
-However, both Arthur's and M{\oe}glin's constructions have difficulties when trying to compute the representations in the local Arthur packet using the Langlands classification.
-To remedy this, for symplectic or split odd special orthogonal groups, Atobe gave a reformulation of M{\oe}glin's construction (\cite{Ato20b}) based on the derivatives introduced in \cite{AM20} and gave an algorithm to explicitly compute the Langlands classification for the representations in a local Arthur packet.
+Given a local Arthur parameter $\psi$ as in \eqref{lap}, the local Arthur packet $\Pi_{\psi}$ defined in \cite[Theorem 2.2.1 and formula (1.5.1)]{Art13} is a finite multi-set of irreducible representations of $G_n$, satisfying certain twisted endoscopic character identities.
+Arthur showed that $\Pi_{\psi}$ consists of unitary representations when $\psi \in \Psi(G_n)$ (\cite[Theorem 1.5.1]{Art13}) and conjectured that $\Pi_{\psi}$ also consists of unitary representations when $\psi \in \Psi^+(G_n)$ (\cite[Conjecture 8.3.1]{Art13}).
+In a series of papers (\cite{Moe06a, Moe06b, Moe09a, Moe10, Moe11a}), M{\oe}glin explicitly constructed each local Arthur packet $\Pi_{\psi}$ and showed that it is multiplicity free.
+Then, Xu (\cite{Xu21a}) gave an algorithm to determine whether the representations in M{\oe}glin's construction are nonzero.
+In recent work (\cite{Ato20b}), Atobe gave a reformulation on M{\oe}glin's construction, using the derivatives (see \S \ref{sec derivatives}) considered in \cite{Jan14, AM23}, which provides a way to compute the $L$-data.

 To each local Arthur parameter $\psi,$ one can associate a local $L$-parameter $\phi_{\psi}$ defined as follows: